Pittsburgh Head-On Collision Car Accident Attorneys

 The Pennsylvania Department of Transportation (PennDOT) defines a head-on collision as “a crash in which vehicles traveling in opposite directions, on the same road, collide.”
 Of the 128,420 crashes that occurred in Pennsylvania in 2018, 5,089 of them were head-on.
 While head-on collisions only represented four percent of the overall number of crashes in 2018, they accounted for nearly 12 percent of fatalities.
 These statistics show how dangerous head-on collisions can be.

 If you or a loved one were harmed in a head-on collision, you do not need to handle the process alone.
-The Pittsburgh head-on collisions lawyers at Berger and Green are ready to help you hold the irresponsible parties accountable for their careless actions.
+The Pittsburgh car accident lawyers experienced with head-on collisions at Berger and Green are ready to help you hold the irresponsible parties accountable for their careless actions.
 Contact Berger and Green at (412) 661-1400 for a free case assessment and learn how we can help.

 Causes of Head-On Collisions Stem Often from Careless or Inattentive Drivers